||Page last updated|

 The only time I use shellac rather than just EM1000 is over a mystery finish that I have not completely removed.
 Shellac sticks to everything and everything sticks to shellac.
 I have never had a problem with Zinsser pre-mixed wax-free Seal Coat as both a sanding sealer and as a barrier coat between mystery finish and my final coats of water-based finish, but some of my friends have suspected that the preservatives in the pre-mixed shellac may have led to trubles.
 Their solution is to use freshly mixed shellac (crystals and alcohol).
 I have never tried that approach since I have never had a problem, but I use only a thin coat of dilute shellac.

 After a perfectly level and smooth surface is created, then the "build coats" need to be applied.
 If you use a thinned finish (diluted lacquer or a wipe-on varnish) then a large number of thin coats are used.
 Your spray or brush technique determines how many coats are required.
 Generally I do little beyond the first coat on the outside back of a cabinet.
 The inside back can be seen but has virtually no wear, so it may only get one or two build coats after the sealer.
 A counter or shelf may get 2 quite heavy coats (if conditions are perfect and I am "on my game") but more likely will get 4 to 6 or more thinner coats.
-When I am almost done, I go over the surface quickly with fine sandpaper (400 grit or finer), and apply the final coat.
+When I am almost done, I go over the surface quickly with fine sandpaper (400 grit or finer) to be sure the surface is perfect, and apply the final coat.

 If the grain is closed or filled, so the surface is perfectly smooth, then I normally apply a gloss final coat, and reduce the sheen (if required) by sanding.
 However, if the grain is open and a satin or semi-gloss finish is required, sanding doesn't work by itself... the finish in the bottom of the grain pores is shiny.
 In that case, I rub the finish with an abrasive that will reach into the pores (like the white 3M abrasive pads, or maroon or gray Mirka synthetic wool), either hand operated, or stuck to a ROS.